jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_display_overview.md

 ---
-title: Spotlight Overview pages in Spotlight Cloud
+title: Spotlight Overview pages from the Spotlight web site
 tags: [overview_page]
 keywords: overview page, drilldowns
 summary: "A Spotlight overview page captures the performance of a single monitored connection.
 Flows and components are updated in real time to highlight obvious bottlenecks and problem areas and color coded to indicate when an alarm is raised."
-sidebar: p_cloud_sidebar
+sidebar: p_enterprise_sidebar
 permalink: cloud_display_overview.html
 folder: SpotlightCloud
 ---